 INTRODUCTION TO THE PLAGUES OF REVELATION 16

-The seven plagues in Revelation 16 are part of the Return of Christ.
-They were preceded by Christian on Christian PERSECUTION.
-The difference between these Christians is not their doctrines but the difference between love and hate.
-The people with the mark of the beast are TRADITIONALISTS, for they accept the doctrines that have been developed over the centuries and persecute other Christians as dangerous heretics.
-The same controversies which we see today in the church will form the basis for that persecution.
-The difference, compared to today, will be in how much GOD ALLOWS Satan to persecute His true people.
+The seven plagues in Revelation 16 are actually part of the series of events that we refer to as the Return of Christ.
+The plagues will be preceded by the persecution of Christians by other Christians.
+These two groups will differ in doctrines but the more important difference is that the persecuting group will display Satan’s attitude of force and persecution.
+The people with the mark of the beast will be orthodox Christians for they will accept the doctrines that have been developed over the centuries and classify and persecute other Christians as dangerous heretics.
+The same doctrinal controversies which we see today in the church will form the basis for that persecution.
+The difference, compared to today, will be in how much power GOD ALLOWS Satan to persecute His true people.
 (See Introduction to the Plagues of Revelation 16.)

 FIRST FOUR PLAGUES ARE NON-SPECIFIC